Skip to main content

 Value Analysis

-At $390 per year for replacement cartridges, the Everpure H-1200 is the most expensive filtration option in our catalog on an annual basis.
-However, the 1,000-gallon capacity brings the cost to approximately $0.39 per gallon — higher than an under-sink RO system like the iSpring RCC7AK ($0.08-0.10/gallon) but dramatically lower than bottled water ($1-2/gallon).
-The initial system setup (filter head, faucet, installation) adds $200-400, bringing first-year total cost to roughly $600-800.
+On an annual basis, the Everpure H-1200 is the most expensive filtration option in our catalog.
+However, the 1,000-gallon capacity spreads that cost across enough water to make the per-gallon expense reasonable — higher than an under-sink RO system like the iSpring RCC7AK but dramatically lower than bottled water.
+The initial system setup (filter head, faucet, installation) roughly doubles the first-year investment, though the head and faucet are one-time purchases that last for years.

 The value proposition is not about being the cheapest — it is about being the best.
 If you have already tried pitcher filters and under-sink carbon systems and found them lacking, the H-1200 represents the ceiling of non-RO filtration.
 For homes with already-clean municipal water, it may be overkill.
 But for homes dealing with lead concerns, PFOA/PFOS contamination, or simply demanding the absolute best-tasting filtered water, the Everpure H-1200 has no equal in its class.